A customs officer in a gray uniform inspects a black suitcase while a man in a gray hoodie watches.

 Possible outcomes: cleared, fined, or referred

-Three outcomes close a secondary inspection.
+Three outcomes close a second check.

 What you should do if you are referred to secondary